 Guests will find two main entrees, two vegetable sides, and starch to complete your meal.
 During the semester, themed meals and cultural fare will also be offered.
 J. Clark Grille gives the student the “fresh-off-the-grill” taste, indoors, from fresh ground beef hamburgers, craft sandwiches, and quesadillas.
 Chef-prepared composed salads and a topping bar are also available.
 Du Jour offers an array of homemade soups.
 For a healthy alternative, the Green Scene offers a variety of fresh from the garden ingredients to build your salad.

 Mund Dining Hall Meal Periods (subject to change)

-A wide variety of delicious items are offered at breakfast, including cooked-to-order eggs and omelets, fresh fruit, hot and cold cereals, breakfast meats and potatoes, a Belgian waffle station, assorted pastries, fresh local delivered bagels, hot and cold beverages, and much more.
+A wide variety of delicious items are offered at breakfast, including cooked-to-order eggs and omelets, fresh fruit, hot and cold cereals, breakfast meats and potatoes.
+Belgian waffles, assorted pastries, fresh local delivered bagels, hot and cold beverages, and much more.

-Extended lunch will feature all you care to eat options at the Green Scene, Villa Toscana, Market Street Deli, Baked Impressions Desserts, and all you care to drink beverages.
+Extended Lunch will feature all you care to eat options from Green Scene, Villa Toscana, Baked Impressions Desserts, and all you care to drink beverages.